Puerto Rico Symphony Orchestra: History

+After completing his doctorate in 1983, Orlando Cora would serve as director of the Sinfónica.
+He led pieces such as Cantata for the magic America and Symphony No. 1 in mi minor.
+Obed Tirado Tolentino was involved in changes meant to make the PRSO "more Puerto Rican", both in composition and in its approach to music.
+In 1990, Tirado was assigned administrator of the orchestra.
+As the Conservatory of Music neared its 40th anniversary, dozens of graduates from its Crash String Program began joining the PRSO.
+Jesús Morales won the audition to become maestro of the Orquesta.

 The PRSO is currently managed by the Musical Arts Corporation of the government of Puerto Rico, who also organizes the annual Casals Festival.
 The PRSO regularly performs at the Luis A. Ferré Performing Arts Center.

 In 2017, the orchestra was featured on "Yo Contra Ti" by Puerto Rican rapper Daddy Yankee, recorded for a breast cancer campaign in partnership with foundations Susan G. Komen Puerto Rico and J. Walter Thompson.
 Puerto Rican producer Echo produced, mixed and recorded the song, while Puerto Rican Grammy Award-winner musician Ángel "Cucco" Peña served as musical director.
 The song garnered the PRSO a nomination for a Latin Grammy Award for Best Urban Fusion/Performance at the 19th Latin Grammy Awards.

 From August through May, the orchestra has weekly concerts at the Pablo Casals Symphony Hall.

 Current music director is Maximiano Valdés.